zwpdbh/elixir_phoenix_hello/RealTime.md

 - Define use websocket for connection.
 - Define a channel and create its corresponding channel module.
 - Define how client join a topic in the channel module.

+So far, we should see "Joined successfully" in the browser's JavaScript console.
+Our client and server are now talking over a persistent connection.

+### Enabling Chat